rr-/szurubooru/doc/API.md

 - **Description**

     Creates a new user using specified parameters.

-Names and passwords must match `user_name_regex` and `password_regex` from server's configuration, respectively.
-Email address, rank and avatar fields are optional.
-Avatar style can be either `gravatar` or `manual`. `manual` avatar style requires client to pass also `avatar` file - see [file uploads](#file-uploads) for details.
-If the rank is empty and the user happens to be the first user ever created, become an administrator, whereas subsequent users will be given the rank indicated by `default_rank` in the server's configuration.
+    * Names and passwords must match `user_name_regex` and `password_regex`
+    from server's configuration, respectively.

+    * Email address, rank and avatar fields are optional.
+Avatar style can be either `gravatar` or `manual`. `manual` avatar style also requires client to pass `avatar` file - see [file uploads](#file-uploads) for details.

+    * If the rank is empty and the user happens to be the first user ever created, become an administrator, whereas subsequent users will be given the rank indicated by `default_rank` in the server's configuration.